Things To Do in Kenya – Top 10 Tourist Attractions

 7. Take a Walk on the Wild Side at Hell’s Gate and Mt Longonot

 The tectonic forces that shaped the Great Rift Valley also molded Hell’s Gate, a scenic national park studded with volcanic plugs and hot springs.
-Visiting Hell’s Gate National Park ranks among the top things to do in Kenya, because it’s the only park where you can walk or cycle unguided through big-game territory.
-Buffalo, giraffe and a variety of antelope are resident, but big cats also pass through on occasion.
-The skyline is dominated by Mt Longonot, a nearby volcano whose gaping caldera, which last erupted in the 1860s, is 90 minutes’ hike from the base.
+Visiting Hell’s Gate National Park is one of the top things to do in Kenya, as it’s the only park where you can walk or cycle unguided through big-game territory.
+The park is home to buffalo, giraffe, zebra and a variety of antelope.
+The skyline is dominated by Mt Longonot, a nearby volcano with a gaping caldera that last erupted in the 1860s.
+It’s a steep 90-minute hike from the base to the rim.

 8. Climb Majestic Mt Kenya

 Kenya shares its name with Africa’s second-highest mountain, an extinct volcano whose equator-straddling glacial peaks rise to 5,199m/17,057ft.
-The multi-day climb to the snowline isn’t for everyone, but it will top many hikers’ wish lists of what to do in Kenya.
+The multiday climb to the snowline isn’t for everyone, but it will top many hikers’ wish lists of what to do in Kenya.
 The ascent passes through montane (mountain) forests alive with elephants and monkeys, and a chilly Afro-alpine moorland zone dotted with otherworldly giant lobelias.
 You summit at Point Lenana, the highest non-technical peak at 4,985m/16,355ft.
+If you don’t have time for a full ascent, a day hike from the Met Station, inside Naro Moru Gate, provides a great introduction to the Afro-alpine moorland.

 9. Snorkel the Coral Gardens of Watamu